Skip to main content

 find the roots within yourself.

-But we each need to find our own sense of inner security.
+We each need to find our own sense of inner security.

 One day I will meet your inner Oak Tree.